 The following screenshot will show the available Joins in Tableau to connect data.

-- Inner: It returns the records (or rows) present in both tables If there is at least one match between columns.
-Please refer SQL Inner article to understand it better.
+- Inner: It returns the records (or rows) in both tables if at least one match between columns exists.
+Please refer to the SQL Inner article to understand it better.

 - Left: This Tableau Join returns all the records (or rows) in the Left table and matching rows from the right data.
-Please refer SQL Left article.
+Please refer to the SQL Left article.

 - Right: It returns all the records (or rows) present in the Right table and matches rows from the Left one.
-Please refer SQL Right article to understand it better.
+Please refer to the SQL Right article to understand it better.

 How to Join Data in Tableau?